Bellingham, Lynden NYP restaurants close after bankruptcy filing

 According to a report from Seattle television station KIRO 7, some employees were left in the dark about what was happening until the announcement came that the restaurants were closing.

-The News-Tribune reported that the company also has a case pending in Pierce County Superior Court, involving a contractor that did renovations to the Tacoma restaurant.
+The (Tacoma) News-Tribune reported that the company also has a case pending in Pierce County Superior Court, involving a contractor who did renovations to the Tacoma restaurant.
 The suit alleges that the NYP owner owed $672,447 for the work.

 Dave Gallagher: 360-715-2269, @BhamHeraldBiz